energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 [**Source code on GitHub**](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api)

 ## Overview
-The Issuer API is a [NestJS](https://nestjs.com/) package that provides restful endpoints for handling certificate operations (certificate request, issuance, transfer, claiming, revoking).
+The Issuer API is a [NestJS](https://nestjs.com/) package that provides restful endpoints for handling certificate operations (certificate request, issuance, transfer, claiming, revoking), and persisting certificate data.
 You can read more about the certificate lifecycle [here](../../traceability.md).

 The below gives an overview the of the package architecture, however the NestJS documentation provides further detail into the fundamentals of NestJS Architecture that may help to understand the elements of this application: